cdrummey216/whoami/artofliving.md

 * Because life is slow and tributary. each life is a component within the unison of Life. //life has universal scope

 # Self Expression and Externalization //c = 1 - 1.618, so c = -0.618 (or c = -1/ϕ)
+**main points**
-identity is incalcuable in the absence of the self (ϕ). //see BEGIN iteration, self is undefined (c = 1 - *undefined*)
+* identity is incalcuable in the absence of the self (ϕ). //see BEGIN iteration, self is undefined (c = 1 - *undefined*)

-in this way, identity becomes an expression of the self due to the fact that the self is necessary in order for an identity exist.
+* in this way, identity becomes an expression of the self due to the fact that the self is necessary in order for an identity exist.

-so self expression is the manifestation of the self for an identity. the self can be expressed in words and actions (externalization).
+* so self expression is the manifestation of the self for an identity. the self can be expressed in words and actions (externalization).

-What does it mean that c = -1/ϕ? at any point in time, identity is being expressed through externalizations of the self. this also means that each expression of the identity is limited by the means of externalization.
+**What does it mean that c = -1/ϕ?**
+* at any point in time, identity is being expressed through externalizations of the self. this also means that each expression of the identity is limited by the means of externalization.

-in the Golden Ratio calculations, it is shown that variable answers (self-definitions) to the question "Who are you?" have the value of 1/ϕ and are contextual. //positive to negative, internal to external, self concept limited to context
+* in the Golden Ratio calculations, it is shown that variable answers to the question "Who are you?" (*self-definitions*) have the value of 1/ϕ and are contextual. it may be that the value of -1/ϕ is the contextual value of the answer to "Who am I?" (*self-perception*).  identity (-1/ϕ), and by extension all self expression, is the contextual externalization of self-perception. //explanation for |-1/ϕ|, context reduces the value of self-percpetion due to limitation inherent to the means of externalization.

+**Why is it negative?**
+* Self-perception is an internal process first.
+The value of variable answers *a, b* in the equation for the sense of self are shown to be positive values used to conceive one's self (internal process). identity is a negative value because it is the externalization of an internal process, or an inverse of the internal process of concept, which can be shown to be composed of positive value. //positive to negative, internal to external, self concept limited to context
-what ever the means of externalization, the self that is being expressed is a *reflection* of the self, or how the self is conceived.
-So the value
+* what ever the means of externalization, the self that is being expressed is a *reflection* of the self, or how the self is conceived.

 # artofliving

+**Topics**
-Why 'art of living'? //because art is self expression and living is expressing oneself over a lifetime.
+* Why 'art of living'? //because art is self expression and living is expressing one's self over a lifetime.

-How? themes.
+* How?
+Themes.
 Life is good. //existential calm

-by what thoughts and devices do you live your life? how do the themes you chose for yourself express themselves?
+* by what thoughts and devices do you live your life? how do the themes you chose for yourself express themselves?

-**List of themes and associated values**
+**List of themes and associated values** //'values' here is different from 'values' when referring to identity equations.

 *Overthemes*: Patience, Trust, Freedom //essential to all themes

 *Skilled in hand, subtle in mind* //external, internal
+* the ability to change
 * Self-Awareness, Self-development, Skilfulness, Open-mindedness, Mindfulness, Responsibility, Flexibility, Challenge, Curiosity

 *Steadfast in attitude, force of meaning* //external, internal
+* the resilience of truth
-* Self-control, Authenticity, Independence, Persistence, Contribution, Courage, Equality, Resilience
+* Self-control, Authenticity, Independence, Persistence, Contribution, Courage, Equality

 *Act in good faith, speak with good will* //external, internal
+* the power of intention
 * Self-care, Honesty, Gratitude, Generosity, Respect, Encouragement, Acceptance, Compassion, Beauty, Humor, Spirituality, Supportiveness

  *Echoboxing* //external, internal
+ * means of externalization
  * thoughts, words, or actions taken in order to *further* or *diminish* the echo. //responding to the progression of time, to plow and to sow, shadowboxing + chessboxing

 **Notes on values**